neondatabase/website/content/docs/import/migrate-aws-dms.md

 ## Before you begin

 Complete the following steps before you begin.
-For the AWS DMS, you may find it help ful to refer to the [Getting started with AWS Database Migration Service](https://docs.aws.amazon.com/dms/latest/userguide/CHAP_GettingStarted.html) tutorial as you work through these steps.
+For the AWS DMS setup prerequisites, you may find it helpful to refer to the [Getting started with AWS Database Migration Service](https://docs.aws.amazon.com/dms/latest/userguide/CHAP_GettingStarted.html) tutorial as you work through these steps.

 - Create a [replication instance](https://docs.aws.amazon.com/dms/latest/userguide/CHAP_ReplicationInstance.Creating.html) in AWS DMS.
 - Configure a [data migration source](https://docs.aws.amazon.com/dms/latest/userguide/CHAP_Source.html) in AWS DMS.